nik-rev/carbon/README.md

 - Copy to Clipboard button for code blocks
 - Markdown in Headings is fully supported
+- Utility tags for styling such as `<note>This function was deprecated in version 0.11</note>`

 Development:

-- Automatic deploy with GitHub actions
+- Automatic deployment with GitHub actions
 - OpenGraph image generation (powered by [og-image-generator](git@github.com:nik-rev/og-image-generator.git))

 ## Config